 Togo

-HI's objective in Togo is to reduce inequalities and improve the living conditions of vulnerable people and people with disabilities.
-Our programme seeks to promote the development of an inclusive society.
+HI's objective in Togo is to reduce inequalities in order to improve the living conditions of vulnerable people and people with disabilities.
+Our organisation seeks to promote the development of an inclusive society.

 Students burst out laughing during a participatory theater performance by the association Nyagbe ("the word") at the Lycée Gbodjomé in Goumoukopé. | © A. Surprenant / MYOP / HI